wildmanonline/docs/docs/guides/development/nodejs/nodejs-twitter-bot/index.md

 author:
     name: Pj Metz
     email: metz.pj@gmail.com
-description: 'How to make a Twitter bot with Node.js, publish it to GitHub, and then host it on a Linode cloud instance.
-The guide is intended for people new to coding.'
+description: "How to make a Twitter bot with Node.js, publish it to GitHub, and then host it on a Linode cloud instance.
+The guide is intended for people new to coding."
-og_description: 'How to make a Twitter bot with Node.js, publish it to GitHub, and then host it on a Linode cloud instance.
-The guide is intended for people new to coding.'
 keywords: ["how to make a twitter bot", "node twitter", "reply bot twitter", "node twitter api tutorial"]
 tags: ["version control system", "javascript"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'